anipalur/gce-a-levels-bot/.github/SECURITY.md

 Instead, please open a ticket in the `#tickets` channel in our server.

 We'll try our best to respond within 24 hours.
 If you don't receive a response within 24 hours, please send a DM to `anipalur` on Discord.

-Please include as much of the following information to help us understand and resolve the possible issue.
+Please include as much of the following information to help us understand and resolve the issue.

 - A brief description of the issue.
 - Full paths of the source file(s) related to the issue (if applicable).